kumailkhan1/OfferMap-Visualizing-Offers-Across-Markets/Readme.md

 ## Possible Improvements
 1. The charts can be displayed in a separate tab.
 React Routing would get the job done.
 Currently, the charts are re-rendered when new data is fetched for the table.
-2. Integration and E2E testing not performed which could uncover more bugs.
+2. Test Cases for all the components are not written.
+More test cases can be covered along with Integration and E2E testing performed which could uncover more bugs and provide a thorough testing.
 3. Sorting function as such not implemented on server side.
 Currently, the sorting works only on the displayed 10 rows.
 4. Provide more interesting insights from the data.